skalenetwork/documentation/developers/code-samples.md

 For more information on truffle configuration files, please see  [Truffle's Configuration Documentation](https://truffleframework.com/docs/truffle/reference/configuration).

 NOTE: To deploy your smart contracts onto SKALE, the transaction needs to be signed.
-This code below shows how to use the truffle-hdwallet-provider package to sign the transaction with the private key of your wallet.
+This code below shows how to use the @truffle/hdwallet-provider package to sign the transaction with the private key of your wallet.

 ```javascript
 /*